Madhuri Dixit: 1990s: Established actress

 The following year, both her films Prem Granth and Rajkumar flopped at the box office.
 In 1997, Dixit received critical acclaim for her portrayal of Ketki Singh, a village woman who struggles to confront and defeat the forces of oppression and male domination in Prakash Jha's Mrityudand alongside Shabana Azmi and Shilpa Shirodkar.
 In a review for India Today, Anupama Chopra wrote, " Dixit gives her career's best performance.
 Simply dressed, she looks stunning and acts even better.
 She is by turns romantic, vulnerable, angry – the perfect foil to Azmi's long-suffering 'badi bahu'."
 Screen magazine deemed her portrayal "fiery" and appreciated the lack of glamour in the part.
 For her performance, Dixit won a third Screen Award for Best Actress.
 She next starred in the dramas Koyla, Mahaanta and Mohabbat.
 With the exception of Koyla, none of these films performed well either critically or commercially.

 Dixit's fifth and final release of 1997 was Yash Chopra's musical romantic drama Dil To Pagal Hai.
 Co-starring Shah Rukh Khan, Karisma Kapoor and Akshay Kumar, the film depicts the love stories of the dancers in a musical dance troupe.
-Her role of Pooja, a woman faced with a moral dilemma in a love triangle fetched her a fourth Filmfare Award for Best Actress and the Zee Cine Award for Best Actor – Female.
-Dil To Pagal Hai emerged as a 'blockbuster' and was the highest-grossing film of the year in India.
+Her role of Pooja, a woman faced with a moral dilemma in a love quadrangle fetched her a fourth Filmfare Award for Best Actress and the Zee Cine Award for Best Actor – Female.
+Dil To Pagal Hai emerged as a blockbuster at the box office and emerged as the highest-grossing film of the year in India.
 At the 45th National Film Awards, the film won three awards, including the Best Popular Film Providing Wholesome Entertainment.

-She next starred in the N.Chandra- directed drama Wajood (1998) opposite Nana Patekar and Mukul Dev.
+She next starred in the N.Chandra-directed drama Wajood (1998) opposite Nana Patekar and Mukul Dev.
 She played Apoorva, a very rich girl who is misunderstood by Malhar, played by Patekar.
 Suparn Verma of Rediff commented: "..She nevertheless shows that even a weak role cannot stifle her as she animates the screen like only she can.
 Truly, the coming together of Nana, Madhuri and Chandra in one film is a tour de force."
 The same year, she appeared in a cameo role in the comedy Bade Miyan Chote Miyan, once again playing herself onscreen after Dharavi.
 Her next and only release of 1999 was the romance Aarzoo (1999) opposite Akshay Kumar and Saif Ali Khan.
 Upon release, the film emerged commercially unsuccessful.